Uga-Booga/Dad_Joke/Readme.md

 Just a dad joke generator.

-Can be installed on Linux with .deb or .rpm.(Working on relesing to Windows and maybe MacOS)
+Can be installed on Linux with .deb or .rpm.
+(Working on releasing to Windows and maybe MacOS)

 Powered by icanhazdadjoke.com API